wp-plugins/contact-form-builder/readme.txt

 == Description ==

-### If you have updated to WordPress 4.0.1 or got an automatic update to the mentioned version, please also update the Contact Form Builder plugin to the latest version.
+### If you have updated to WordPress 4.0.1 or got an automatic update to the mentioned version, please also update the Contact Form Builder plugin to the 1.0.15 or higher version.

 [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html)